 - 1. Identify threats - 2.
-Use the handout to help
+Use the resources on the Mural board to help

 A Threat Modeling Mindset?

 "Threat modeling is the use of abstractions to aid in thinking about risks. [...]
 Threat modeling is the key to a focused defense.
 Without threat models, you can never stop playing whack-a-mole."